Do you want to add HTTP security headers in WordPress?

 What Are HTTP Security Headers?

-When a user visits your WordPress website, your web server sends an HTTP header response back to their browser.
+When a user visits your WordPress website, your web server sends an HTTP header response to their browser.
 This response tells browsers about error codes, cache control, and other statuses.

-For example, it may send a 500 internal server error, or a not found 404 error code.
+For example, it may send a 500 internal server error or a not found 404 error code.

 - HTTP Strict Transport Security (HSTS) tells web browsers that your website uses HTTPS and should not be loaded using an insecure protocol like HTTP.